input-output-hk/technical-docs/cardano-tutorials/Shelley-testnet/Exercise-2.md

 ### Exercises

-In this excercise we will be following steps from [Creating a Simple Transaction tutorial](../node-setup/040_transactions.md)
+In this exercise we will be following steps from [Creating a Simple Transaction tutorial](../node-setup/040_transactions.md)

 1. If you are not on the correct version of the node, then some of these commands may not work.
    It may be frustrating to stop and restart a working system, but it is better than discovering that